Past perfect passive

 PDF book 2: English grammar rules PDF

-Past perfect passive worksheets PDF
+Past perfect passive exercises + PDF worksheets

-PDF exercises with keys to download for free.
+PDF exercises to download for free:

-Past perfect passive PDF exercise 1
+Past perfect passive PDF worksheet 1

 - Before we collected our car in a car service: